by Jarrett Gil

 Note: if you train early in the morning in a fasted state, be sure to break your fast with a large meal immediately following your training.
 Don't wait several hours to eat.
 Your muscles will thank you.

-Where can I find training gear that actually fits me?
+Where can I find activewear clothing that actually fits me?

-At Lean By Design, we create designer activewear fit for the vertically gifted man.
+At Lean By Design, we create premium activewear for the vertically gifted man.

 Imagine wearing joggers that don't prep you for a flash flood.
 Or raising a dumbbell without flashing your mid-drift.